ArdisFoxx/aflr-soundpack/README.md

 https://github.com/ArdisFoxx/aflr-soundpack/releases/latest/download/module.json
 ```

 Then enable **AFLR Soundpack** under Manage Modules.
-AFLP detects it automatically - there is no path to configure.
-Turn on Voice and/or Ambient SFX in the AFLP settings and assign a voice profile per actor from their AFLP sheet.
+AFLR detects it automatically - there is no path to configure.
+Turn on Voice and/or Ambient SFX in the AFLR settings and assign a voice profile per actor from their AFLP sheet.

 Manual install: download `module.zip` from the [latest release](https://github.com/ArdisFoxx/aflr-soundpack/releases/latest), unzip into `Data/modules/`, and restart Foundry.